kvb2univpitt/i2b2-demo/README.md

 ### Create Docker User-defined Bridge Network

 Containers on a user-defined bridge network can communicate with each other by their names.
-The i2b2-core-server container needs to communicate with the i2b2-data container.
-The i2b2-webclient container needs to communicate with the i2b2-core-server container.
+The i2b2-core-server container needs to communicate with the i2b2-data container, and the i2b2-webclient container needs to communicate with the i2b2-core-server container.

 Open up a terminal and execute the following command to create a user-defined bridge network **i2b2-demo-net**.